yousufCse/lld_flutter/notes/OOAD_README.md

 5. **Delegation**: Delegate behaviour to another class when you don't want to change the behaviour, but it's not your object's responsibility to implement that behavior on its own.

+**Abstraction: is a concepts**
+    *Hide complexity, shows relevant features.*
+*Abstraction hides unnecessary details form a client, and showing only what is necessary.*
+Data Hiding

+**Encapsulation: is data hiding**
+    *Restricts direct access to data.*
+1. Put everyting inside a class
+2. Data security from outside of the world

+Abstraction = concept/idea
+Abstract class = one way to implement abstraction in code